Practical Cross-System Shilling Attacks with Limited Access to Data: Experiments

-\textbf{Performance of Using Multiple Source Datasets.} \ours can learn graph topology from multiple source datasets to benefit from the large volume of public RS data.
+\ours can learn graph topology from multiple source datasets to benefit from the large volume of public RS data.
 To illustrate the results of using multiple source dataset, we train \ours on different source datasets in the order of dataset size and then use it to attack WRMF, NGCF and LightGCN on the FilmTrust dataset.
 As shown in Fig.~\ref{fig:cross-doamin}, as more source datasets are used, the performance of \ours gradually gets improved, showing that we can feed more public RS datasets to \ours and get even better attack performance.